amahouachi/stock-alpaca-tradingview-bot/README.md

 If a sell signal is received but there is no open position for a symbol, the signal is simply ignored for that symbol.

-The bot then calculates the limit price, based on the price provided by the "price source" and the `entryOffset` or `exitOffset` defined in the configuration.
+The bot then calculates the limit price, stop price and/or the stop-limit price, based on the price provided in the `prices` field in the signal and the offsets defined in the configuration file : `entryLimitOffset`, `exitLimitOffset`, `entryStopOffset`, `exitStopOffset`, `entryStopLimitOffset` and `exitStopLimitOffset`.

-The "price source" is defined in the configuration setting `priceSource` and can be :
+These settings must be defined in the `defaults` section, to be applied to all symbols, and can be overridden at the symbol level.
-* `signal` : the bot will retrieve current prices from the signal.
-* `alpaca` : the bot will retrieve current prices using alpaca api.
-Make sure to have a paid subscription otherwise retrieved prices may not be the current ones.
-* `twelveData` : the bot will retrieve current prices using twelveData api.
-With their free tier, you can get the last prices if in regular trading hours.
-But you are limited to x number of requests per minute and y number of requests per day.
-Read their documentation for more details.

-If this is a buy order, it also calculates the quantity to buy based on the account's capital and the `allocation` defined for the given symbol in configuration.
+If this is a buy order, the bot also calculates the quantity to buy based on the account's capital and the default `allocation` or the one defined for the given symbol if any.
 If it is a sell order, the quantity to sell is retrieved from the position.

 The capital of an account at a given time is the value of cash + the buying cost